Ringing in the Ears

 - More annoying symptoms at night or when there are fewer distractions

-- Wearing a specially made splint to help manage TMJ
+- Wearing a specially made splint to help manage temporomandibular joint disorder

 - Taking antibiotics for a sinus or ear infection

-- Removal of wax from the ear canal
+- Having the wax removed from your ear canal

 - Hearing aid—sometimes relieves tinnitus and improves hearing in some people with hearing loss